Open-Cascade-SAS/OCCT/dox/user_guides/modeling_algos/modeling_algos.md

 @section occt_modalg_1 Introduction

 This manual explains how  to use the Modeling Algorithms.
 It provides basic documentation on modeling  algorithms.
-For advanced information on Modeling Algorithms, see our offerings  on our web site at <a href="http://www.opencascade.org/support/training/">www.opencascade.org/support/training/</a>
+For advanced information on Modeling Algorithms, see our <a href="http://www.opencascade.com/content/tutorial-learning">E-learning & Training</a> offerings.

 The Modeling Algorithms module brings together a  wide range of topological algorithms used in modeling.
 Along with these tools,  you will find the geometric algorithms, which they call.